Traci 13: [teleporting into the room] Are you Jaime Reyes? The Blue Beetle?

 Fender: Wow!
 That was great, psychic friend!
 Now say, "Money should be falling from the sky!"
 Say it! [sobbing] Say it!

-- Dogma: "Guys like us don't just fall out of the fuckin' sky, you know!"
-Cue man falling from the sky right in front of them.
-"Beautiful, naked, big-tittied women just don't fall out of the sky, you know!"
+- Dogma: Jay says "Guys like us don't just fall out of the fuckin' sky, you know!"
+When Rufus does in fact fall from the sky right in front of them, he adds, "Beautiful, naked, big-tittied women just don't fall out of the sky, you know!"

 - From Hogfather comes the closest thing to deconstructing this trope: